In an era of change, not even Rega’s best-selling turntable is immune to the desire for a fresh approach.

 That precision translates, and finally we are able to hear the distinction between those notes stroked and those punished with a firm hand.

-The Essential II by no means leaves the duel red faced, and we must keep in mind our reference system - far beyond anything these turntables are likely to find as partners - is exposing these discrepancies with an inordinate amount of transparency, but it is hard to come to any other conclusion than that Rega have raised the bar here in almost every respect.
+The Primary by no means leaves the duel red faced, and we must keep in mind our reference system - far beyond anything these turntables are likely to find as partners - is exposing these discrepancies with an inordinate amount of transparency, but it is hard to come to any other conclusion than that Rega have raised the bar here in almost every respect.

 Probably the finest test of any product is how long we use it once having already come to our conclusion.
 In this case, the Planar 1 is still playing and proving it can turn its hand to Dmitri Shostakovich as adeptly as it does Toots and the Maytals or Charlie Parker.